 What Is Nicotine?

 Nicotine is a chemical that is naturally produced in different plants of the nightshade family.
-It is named after the tobacco plant, Nicotina Tabacum, and today it is used in several different products such as cigarettes, e-liquids for vaporizers and e-cigarettes, chewing tobacco, nicotine patches, gum, and inhalers.
+It is named after the tobacco plant Nicotiana Tabacum.
+It is used in several other products such as:

 Nicotine has been consumed through the act of smoking or inhaling the tobacco plant for over 2000 years.
-The practice of smoking tobacco in pipes and cigars quickly spread worldwide in the 1600s and the tobacco industry was booming by the 1700s.
-It was not until 1828 that a doctor and chemist from Germany first isolated nicotine from the tobacco and identified it as a poison, after having been used as an insecticide since 1763.
-Although nicotine is not cancer-causing or extremely harmful on its own, it is highly addictive and causes dependence, making it one of the most commonly used substances in the world.
-Tobacco products contain nicotine, along with thousands of other deadly chemicals, and are responsible for the most common preventable cause of death in the U.S., which is smoking.
+The practice of smoking tobacco in pipes and cigars quickly spread worldwide in the 1600s, and the tobacco industry boomed by the 1700s.
+It was not until 1828 that a doctor and chemist from Germany first isolated Nicotine from the tobacco plant.
+The isolation led to the identification of the compound as a poison and its use as an insecticide since 1763.
+Historically, Nicotine has not been found to be cancer-causing on its own, but it is highly addictive.
+It causes dependence, making it one of the most commonly used substances in the world.
+Tobacco products contain Nicotine, along with thousands of other deadly chemicals, making it responsible for the most common preventable cause of death in the US, which is smoking.

-When nicotine is inhaled through tobacco smoke (or an electronic vaporizer), the chemical quickly enters the bloodstream, crosses the blood-brain barrier and reaches the brain within 8 to 20 seconds and the body feels a “kick” or “buzz” from the effects.
-Nicotine is broken down in the liver and about half of the chemical leaves the body approximately 2 hours after smoking.
-Tobacco products that are chewed, placed inside the mouth, or snorted tend to release greater amounts of nicotine in the body than smoking.
-According to the World Health Organization (WHO), over one billion people worldwide are regular tobacco smokers, making cigarettes the most popular way of consuming nicotine.
+When Nicotine is inhaled through tobacco smoke (or an electronic vaporizer), the chemical quickly enters the bloodstream, crosses the blood-brain barrier, and reaches the brain within 8 to 20 seconds.
+The body feels a “kick” or “buzz” from the effects.
+Nicotine is broken down in the liver, and about half of the chemical leaves the body approximately 2 hours after smoking.
+Tobacco products that are chewed, placed inside the mouth, or snorted tend to release more significant amounts of the drug in the body than smoking.
+According to the World Health Organization (WHO), over one billion people worldwide are regular tobacco smokers, making cigarettes the most popular way of consuming Nicotine.

 Nicotine affects each person differently depending on factors such as:

-There is a common myth that “light” or “low tar” cigarettes are less harmful than regular cigarettes when in fact, there is little difference between the amount of harmful chemicals inhaled by people who smoke “light” cigarettes and regular ones.
+There is a common myth that “light” or “low tar” cigarettes are less harmful than regular cigarettes when in fact, there is little difference between the number of deleterious chemicals inhaled by people who smoke “light” cigarettes and regular ones.